Cognigy/Documentation/docs/ai-copilot/configuration.md

 The AI Copilot configuration refers to the size and position of widgets in your grid.
 The AI Copilot workspace can be customized to display various types of content, including HTML, adaptive cards, or iframes.
 This customization enables human agents to quickly access important data, such as user profiles or ticket information related to the user's issue, without needing to spend additional time searching the knowledge database.

-You can configure your workspace in the following ways:

-1. In the Endpoint settings, select `None` from Copilot Config dropdown menu.
-This will enable a default grid, which you can edit using the Copilot: Set Grid Node.
-2. Alternatively, The AI Copilot configurations can be created, modified, and deleted using the [AI Copilot API](https://api-trial.cognigy.ai/openapi#get-/v2.0/agentassistconfigs) and serve as a default if selected from the Copilot Config within the Endpoint settings.
+AI Copilot comes with a default, pre-configured grid, which the users can modify by using the Copilot: Set Grid Node.
+Alternatively, The AI Copilot configurations can be created, modified, and deleted using the [AI Copilot API](https://api-trial.cognigy.ai/openapi#get-/v2.0/agentassistconfigs) and serve as a template if selected from the Copilot Config within the Endpoint settings.

 ## AI Copilot Grid

-The AI Copilot workspace is based on a fully customizable grid layout where widgets can be added to display different information.
+The AI Copilot workspace is based on a fully customizable grid layout, where widgets can be added to display different information.

 The grid gives you the possibility to configure the number of columns, rows, as well as the gaps between them.

-You can set up and edit the grid in the following ways:
+You can edit the grid in the following ways:

-1. Use the default configuration and the [Copilot: Set Grid Node](../ai/build/node-reference/ai-copilot/set-grid.md) (this option is recommended).
+- Use the [Copilot: Set Grid Node](../ai/build/node-reference/ai-copilot/set-grid.md) (this option is recommended).
-2. Create a custom grid via [AI Copilot API](#optional-create-a-custom-default-grid-from-the-api) and the Copilot: Set Grid Node.
+- Create a custom grid in the [AI Copilot API](#optional-create-a-custom-default-grid-from-the-api).

 ## Tile ID